 During the sessions, each department can define new risks and provide other departments with information (status, updates, issues, needs) about the risks already identified.

-Conclusions and information from the sessions held are shared with all offices and departments interested in the project.
+Conclusions and information from the sessions held are shared with all the offices and departments interested in the project.

 Discussion sessions are quick and focused on important topics and productivity.